Guide: Master Breach, tips, tricks and advices

 The sight of the skill takes the form of a sun.
 It turns yellow when the spell can be used, and red when it cannot.

 Fault Line is Breach's signature skill.
 It is a kind of shockwave that spreads across the ground.
 It disorients and slows down players who are in its range, both enemies and allies.
 You will be the only person not affected.
-It takes 2 seconds to explode and has a 40 second reload time.
+It takes 2 seconds to explode and has a reload time of 35 seconds.

 As with Replica, individuals within the spell's area of action are warned by a circle, this time coloured yellow.
 If you still get caught in the skill, your screen will turn grey and its edges will be blurred.
 This is a spell that can be charged, which increases its range.
 Finally, re-equip one of your weapons to cancel the skill's launch.